aaron5m/tqm/README.md

 ```
 ## Spin-up A Small Team

+1. SRE forks this repo and mocks up localhost .env for team (e.g. email)
+2. Frontend, Backend, and Data use docker and git pull/push/merge to coordinate local build, while
+3. SRE readies server with proxy rules, listeners, verification methods, and live .env

-Use vnFM as a sandbox challenge for a new team to quickly flesh out:
+**vnFM serves as a sandbox challenge for a new team to quickly flesh out**:

 - **Architectural awareness:** Emulates public, private, and isolated subnet strategies.
 - **Team role clarity:** Frontend, backend, architecture, and data responsibilities are clear yet integrated.